 How to Purify The Hallow

 After the Wall of Flesh has been defeated, the Hallow will be generated.
-It works in similar ways to a Crimson / Corruption biome and spreads aggressively until the Plantera has been defeated.
-Much of the above-mentioned strategies can work just as well for the Hallow albeit with minor changes.
+It works similarly to a Crimson / Corruption biome and spreads aggressively until the Plantera has been defeated.
+Much of the above-mentioned strategies can work just as well for the Hallow, albeit with minor changes.

-You will need to spend a considerable amount of effort to remove a biome from the face of your world, but it should be much easier to contain it.
+You will need to spend considerable effort to remove a biome from the face of your world, but it should be much easier to contain it.
 With that said, let’s get to purifying the Hallow!

 Dig 3 Tile Wide Tunnels

 Unlike the Thorny bushes and water bodies in the Crimson / Corruption biome, the crimson can only be propagated through solid blocks.
 Therefore, you don’t need that wide of a tunnel.
-You will need to locate the Hallowed blocks and create three tile wide spaces among them.
+You must locate the Hallowed blocks and create three tile wide spaces among them.